Complete Guide to Gastric Bypass Surgery

 Diet and Life After Gastric Bypass

-Generally, most gastric bypass patients spend three to five days in the hospital following surgery.
-While there, you will be asked to sit on the side of the bed and to walk a little on the day of their surgery.
+Most gastric bypass patients spend three to five days in the hospital following surgery.
+While there, you will be asked to sit on the side of the bed and to walk a little on the day of their operation.
 You may have a catheter from their nose into the stomach for a few days that helps to drain fluids.
 You will not be able to eat for a few days aside for liquids.
 You must wear support stocking to help prevent blood clots.
 Most often, you will receive your medication through shots or IV.
-You will be able to go home once you can eat liquid and/or pureed food without vomiting, you can move around with ease and without a lot of pain and no longer need IV pain medication.
+You will be able to go home once you can eat liquid and pureed food without vomiting, you can move around with ease and without a lot of pain and no longer need IV pain medication.

 It is normal to have pain for at least the first week following gastric bypass surgery.
 Your incisions may feel sore or tender.
 You will feel full faster and may have digestive problems as your body adjusted to the new re-routing internally.
 Always follow all of the post-op instructions given to you by your surgeon following surgery.
 For the first month after surgery, your stomach will only be able to handle a small amount of food at a time.
-This means you must stay hydrated throughout the day, not only to help your body digest, but to feel well.
+This means you must stay hydrated throughout the day, not only to help your body digest but to feel well.
 You will need to take supplements such as B12, iron, magnesium, calcium and other vitamins.
 You should be able to return to work after four to six weeks, the University of California, San Francisco reports.

 How to Maximize Weight Loss with Gastric Bypass Surgery

 Adjusting to your new diet and lifestyle can be difficult.
-However, by taking the time to learn helpful tips to maximize your weight loss, your surgery will become more of a success over time.
+However, by taking the time to learn helpful tips to maximize your weight loss, your surgery will become more of success over time.

 In terms of nutrition, avoid sugar.
 Sugar is empty calories and causes hunger to strike out of nowhere.
 Also, don’t drink your calories.
 Your caloric intake will be limited both after surgery and in order to lose weight.
 Make every calorie count by focusing on fruits and vegetables and protein first.
 Also, avoid carbonated drinks as the bubbly nature may cause increased pressure on the stomach leading to pain or discomfort.
 It’s also important to limit liquids before, during or after meals.
 There is a small amount of space reserved for food now after surgery, so drinking during these times will wash food out of your stomach, making you feel hungry sooner.
 Try not to snack, this can slow your progress.
 If you’re hungry, just have a small meal (you should be having up to six a day).
 Chewing your food also is important not only to keep you full, but for digestion, which must adjust for a period of time following gastric bypass surgery.